vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/neurology/neurology-als.md

         fasciculations

-    - UMN findings: weakness, spasticity, hyperreflexia, pathologic reflexes (e.g. extensor plantar response), slow movements
+    - UMN findings: weakness, spasticity, hyperreflexia, pathologic reflexes

-- Pts with bulbar symptoms may complain of difficulty swallowing, changes in their voice, or increased saliva production (they just aren’t swallowing it)
+- Bulbar symptoms: dysphagia, increased saliva production (they are not swallowing it), changes in voice

-- Tongue fasciculations are fairly uncommon in other disorders and is a good clue for ALS if present (these can be hard to be certain of – tongue movements that are symmetric are typically not fasciculations)
+- Tongue fasciculations are best assessed while tongue rests in mouth and observed for ~30 seconds but can be hard to be certain of (symmetric movements are typically not fasciculations).
+A light can be helpful, and atrophy if present, can help differentiate from normal movements

-- Pseudobulbar affect – inappropriate laughing or crying; relatively common in ALS
+- Pseudobulbar affect (inappropriate laughing or crying) is relatively common in ALS and other neurodegenerative disorders.

-- FVC is an important marker for function
+- FVC is an important respiratory marker for function.

 ## Evaluation

-- EMG/NCS is gold standard; El Escorial Criteria looks for evidence of UMN and LMN findings at cranial, cervical, thoracic and lumbosacral levels to determine if ALS or not
+- EMG/NCV is gold standard using the El Escorial or Awaji Criteria for diagnosis

 - Exclude mimicking lesions, which may be treatable (see below)

 ## Management

-- Patients with ALS are ideally treated with a multidisciplinary team of Neurologists, Pulmonologists, Speech therapists, PT, OT and mobility
+- Pts with ALS are ideally treated with a multidisciplinary team of neurologists, pulmonologists, PT, OT, and SLP

+- Given the extensive, specialized care requirements, the Office of Outpt Referral Assistance can assist in getting uninsured pt established with specialists

-- Two medications have been shown to add a few months to survival:
+- Three medications have been shown to add a few months to survival:

-    - Riluzole - PO med; have to track CBC/LFTs.
-Side effects: GI and general weakness
+    - Riluzole: PO, requires CBC/LFT monitoring, AE: GI distress and general weakness

-    - Edaravone (Radicava) – IV, given daily for 2 weeks every month.
-SE = HA, bruising
+    - Edaravone: IV, QD x2weeks every month, AE: headache, bruising
+    - Sodium Phenylbutyrate: PO, recently approved by FDA (9/2022), shown to delay ventilator-dependence by ~7 months, AE: GI distress

+- Otherwise, symptomatic management

 ## Mimics of ALS

-- High cervical spine lesions –UMN changes in upper extremity with LMN pattern in LE

-- Primary Lateral Sclerosis – UMN-only disease, much less common with much slower progression.
-Many transition to ALS in the first 1-2 years, which then is likely a spectrum of the same disease
+- Primary lateral sclerosis: UMN-only disease, less common than ALS with slower progression.
+Suspected to be on spectrum with ALS.

+- Cervical spine lesions: UMN changes in UE with LMN pattern in LE.
+MRI can reveal lesion

-- Multifocal Motor Neuropathy – rare autoimmune disorder that looks like ALS with LMN signs only, responds to IVIG.
-Can have anti-GM1 Ab in blood.
-EMG/NCS pattern is different with conduction block
+- Multifocal motor neuropathy: rare autoimmune disorder with LMN-only signs.
+Responds to IVIG.
+Can be anti-GM1 Ab positive.
+EMG/NCV distinguishes from ALS.

-- Kennedy Disease – X-linked genetic disorder with progressive LMN pattern of weakness and endocrine disorders w/androgen resistance profile (gynecomastia, defective spermatogenesis)
+- Kennedy Disease: X-linked genetic disorder with progressive LMN pattern, endocrine disorders, and androgen-resistance symptoms (gynecomastia, defective spermatogenesis)

-- Inclusion Body Myositis – can be asymmetric with grip weakness and quadriceps weakness.
+- Inclusion body myositis: Can be asymmetric with grip weakness and quadriceps weakness.
 Biopsy and atrophy pattern usually distinguishes it.
-CPK 500-800.
+CPK typically runs 500-800.

-- Polymyositis/dermatomyositis – proximal weakness in arms/legs, CPK
+- Polymyositis/dermatomyositis: proximal weakness in BUE/BLE, CPK typically runs >1000,
-    \> 1000, usually younger onset (30-40s), no UMN signs
+usually younger onset (30-40s), no UMN signs.